rschristopher/rschristopher.github.io/src/custody/protocols/index.md

-If you start with the basics, such as following the excellent [coldcard](https://coldcard.com/) docs, you'll have secured your wealth far more than any bank ever could.
+If you start with the basics, such as following the excellent [coldcard](https://coldcard.com/) docs, you'll have secured your wealth far better than any bank ever could.
 This is the baseline for a secure self custody protocol.
 We will not discuss anything less secure than this.